Explore health content from A to Z.

 I need information about...

 Changing the way you eat can reduce many of your risk factors.
-It can lower your cholesterol, blood pressure, and weight.
+It can lower your cholesterol and blood pressure, and help you maintain a healthy weight.
 Your diet doesn’t have to be bland and boring to be healthy.
 Just follow these 3 steps: eat less fat and salt, and eat more fiber.
 Your whole family can benefit from healthy eating habits.

 Eat fewer fatty cuts of meat and more fish.

 Avoid butter and lard, and use less margarine.

 Avoid foods containing palm, coconut, or hydrogenated oils.